sanyamdogra/jumpq-smart-solution/README.md

 # JumpQ-SmartSolution

 This app was made by me for Amity University's Hackathon.
+It uses Firebase and ml kit for object detection and scanning.

 ## Made on Flutter